Belichick bolts press conference after Brown questions | Devdiscourse

-New England Patriots coach Bill Belichick abruptly left his press conference Friday after being asked repeated questions concerning embattled receiver Antonio Brown.
-Belichick confirmed Brown remains on the Patriots roster but didn't address Brown's off-field issues, which include recent allegations of sexual assault.
+New England Patriots coach Bill Belichick abruptly left his news conference Friday after being asked repeated questions concerning embattled receiver Antonio Brown, just hours before the team did release Brown.
+Belichick confirmed Brown remained on the Patriots roster at that time but didn't address Brown's off-field issues, which include recent allegations of sexual assault.
+Hours later, the team issued a written statement that it had released Brown.

-"I know there are questions about Antonio," Belichick said, via NBCSportsBoston.com.
+"I know there are questions about Antonio," Belichick told reporters gathered at the news conference, via NBCSportsBoston.com.
 "We take all the situations with our team very seriously.
 There are some things we're looking into."
 Belichick added he would not comment "on any off-the-field situations" involving Brown.
 He said those words at the end of opening remarks that began with comments regarding Sunday's home game against the New York Jets.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)